 What Kind Of Sauce Do You Use For Chicken Katsu?

-Chicken Katsu sauce is called Tonkatsu sauce, which is a Japanese BBQ sauce that is sweet, tangy and delicious.
-You can buy tonkatsu sauce in most grocery stores in the Asian aisle.
+The sauce used for Chicken Katsu is called Tonkatsu sauce.
+Tonkatsu sauce is a Japanese BBQ sauce that is sweet, tangy and delicious.
+You can buy this sauce in most grocery stores in the Asian aisle.

 If you can’t find it though, just swap it out for your favorite barbecue sauce and stir in a little soy sauce or teriyaki sauce.

-The oven will work well too.
-Just place on a baking sheet and cook at 400 degrees for 7-8 minutes until the cutlets are crispy and warmed though.
+Reheating the chicken in the oven works well too.
+Place on a baking sheet and cook at 400 degrees for 7-8 minutes until the cutlets are crispy and warmed though.

 Can You Use Chicken Thighs For This Recipe?

-Absolutely!
-Boneless, skinless chicken thighs will work too.
+Absolutely.
+Boneless, skinless chicken thighs will work for this recipe too.
 The cooking time will need to be increased, as chicken thighs are going to be thicker and darker meat takes longer to cook.

 Try increasing the cooking time by a few minutes per side and then testing with a thermometer to make sure the chicken has reached 165 degrees.